 A SINGER'S SUITCASE

-Elizabeth speaks with Musical Toronto
+Elizabeth speaks with Schmopera

 "As a professional opera singer, I spend the majority of each year away from home.
 With luggage, camera, and scores in hand, I take off to different parts of the world to make music.
 With this blog, I hope to create a daily reminder that with travel you always take away more than you arrived with, but the most important of these things can't be put in a suitcase." -Elizabeth